dylan-lang/opendylan/documentation/getting-started/source/console.rst

       FILE - the filename of the project

+Properties can be display via the ``show`` command.
+For example to see the value of the "projects" property listed previously, use ``show projects``.

 To exit the console environment, use the command ``exit``.

 .. index:: command line